HDuy-Dev/react-seed-template/README.md

-Here's an updated version of the **React Seed Template** README with the additional note about the Node.js version and the enhanced formatting with icons and color codes:

----

 # React Seed Template 🚀

 This is a template for starting React projects using some of the best tools available in the ecosystem.
 The template is optimized for modern JavaScript development and includes a pre-configured setup to speed up your development process.